storageos/deploy/k8s/deploy-storageos/labeled-deployment/README.md

 kubectl label node storageos=storage
 ```

-> Nodes not labeled doesn't run StorageOS in this installation procedure.
+> Nodes not labeled don't run StorageOS in this installation procedure.
 Pods running in nodes where StorageOS is not present cannot mount volumes managed by StorageOS.
+The labels are mutual exclusive, so a node can only be in compute-only or in storage mode.

 ## Deploy StorageOS